Barrowford

-Barrowford is situated on the Marsden–Gisburn–Long Preston turnpike.
-One of the original toll houses, dating from 1804 to 1805, can still be seen at the junction with the road to Colne, complete with a reproduction of the table of tolls which were paid.
+Barrowford (/ˌbæroʊˈfɔːrd/) is a village and civil parish in the Pendle district of Lancashire, England, north of Nelson, near the Forest of Bowland Area of Outstanding Natural Beauty.

+Barrowford is on the Marsden–Gisburn–Long Preston turnpike.
+One of the original toll houses can still be seen at the junction with the road to Colne.
 The toll house was restored in the 1980s and is owned by the trust which operates nearby Pendle Heritage Centre.
-Barrowford is located about half a mile from the Leeds and Liverpool Canal, and a set of seven locks leads to the highest section of the canal between Barrowford and Barnoldswick.
+Barrowford is about half a mile from the Leeds and Liverpool Canal, and a set of seven locks leads to the highest section of the canal between Barrowford and Barnoldswick.

 About a mile on from the locks heading towards Leeds is Foulridge Tunnel known locally as the "Mile Tunnel".
-The packhorse bridge near Higherford Mill is the oldest in Barrowford, dating back to the end of the 16th century.
+The packhorse bridge near Higherford Mill is the oldest in Barrowford, dating to the end of the 16th century.
 It formerly lay on the old main road to Gisburn, which was superseded by the Turnpike road built in 1804.
-In September 2006, this mill was featured on the programme by BBC, Restoration.

-The village has a modern Anglican church (St Thomas') built to replace the original church of 1839, which burnt down in 1964.
+The modern Anglican church (St Thomas') was built to replace the original church of 1839, which burnt down in 1964.

-St Thomas's Primary School recently moved from its Victorian premises to a new building next door to the church.
-The village has two rivers: Pendle Water, which flows through the town with trout that can often be seen, and Colne Water, which joins Pendle Water behind the site of the now demolished Samuel Holden cotton mill and flows down from the moors above the town of Colne; again this river holds good trout.
+The village has two rivers: Pendle Water, which flows through it, and Colne Water, which joins Pendle Water behind the site of the now demolished Samuel Holden cotton mill and flows down from the moors above Colne.

-The first residential home for the deaf was established in Lancashire at Barrowford in 1929.
-Today, the community is predominantly residential.
+The first residential home for the deaf in Lancashire was established at Barrowford in 1929.